OpenEvalProject/evals/manuscripts/elife-35954/v2/manuscript.md

 ![Figure 5.](https://cdn.elifesciences.org/articles/35954/elife-35954-fig5-v2.jpg)

-**Figure 5.:** miR-8 and Zfh1 in MPs and pMPs during indirect flight muscle development.(A-C) miR-8 (Green, miR-8-Gal4 > UAS-mCD8::GFP) is not highly expressed in MPs (Cut, Purple) but is prevalent in the wing disc pouch (Arrow), notum (Arrowhead) and air sac (Asterisk).
+**Figure 5.:** (A-C) miR-8 (Green, miR-8-Gal4 > UAS-mCD8::GFP) is not highly expressed in MPs (Cut, Purple) but is prevalent in the wing disc pouch (Arrow), notum (Arrowhead) and air sac (Asterisk).
 Higher magnification shows that low level of miR-8 expression can be detected in the subset of MPs where Zfh1 is normally low (Arrowhead in C) but not in other MPs.
 Scale bars: 50 μM. (n > 20 wing discs; from three biological replicates).
 (D-D’’) IFM preparation isolated from miR-8-Gal4 > UAS-nlsGFP pupae at 18–22 hr APF.
 At this stage miR-8 (Green; D and D’) is co-expressed with Zfh1 (Red; D and D’’) in MPs but miR-8 is more highly expressed in differentiated myoblasts (Asterisks in D’), found within the muscles (labeled with Phalloidin, Blue), compared to the undifferentiated MPs, found between the muscles (Arrowheads in D’).
 In contrast, Zfh1 (D, D’) is detected at lower levels in the differentiated myoblasts compared to the undifferentiated MPs (Asterisks in D’).
 Scale bar: 25 μM.
 (E-E’’) IFM preparation isolated from miR-8-Gal4 > UAS-nlsGFP pupae at 30–36 hr APF.
 At this stage, mir-8 is highly detected in the differentiated muscle nuclei.
 The majority of the Zfh1 +ve pMPs (Red) do not express mir-8 (Green) (Arrowheads).
 Few Zfh1 +ve pMPs express mir-8 (Arrows).
 Scale bar: 50 μM.
 (F-F’’) In adult IFMs, mir-8 (Green) expression is absent from Zfh1 +ve (red) pMPs (Arrows, D-D’) but is present at uniformly high levels in IFMs, (Phalloidin, Blue).
 Scale bars: 50 μM. (n = 20 heminota; from three biological replicates).

 We subsequently compared miR8-Gal4 and Zfh1 expression in 18–22 hr APF pupae (Figure 5D–D’’).
 At this stage, miR-8-Gal4 and Zfh1 expression overlapped in most, if not all, myogenic nuclei (Figure 5D).
 However, miR-8-Gal4 expression level was elevated in the differentiated myoblasts, which are located inside the muscle templates (Figure 5D–D’).
 Conversely, Zfh1 expression level was slightly lower in this population and higher in the undifferentiated MPs (Figure 5D–D’’).
 Thus miR-8 and Zfh1 have reciprocal low and high expression patterns in the MPs at this stage of myogenesis.